 Because every part of the body is activated during the execution of Olympic lifts, every joint and muscle group needs to be given some attention before doing any heavy lifting.
 This is where there is confusion between the two disciplines needed to enhance flexibility: warming up and stretching.
 While closely related, they are not the same.
 Merely stretching a muscle or joint isn’t sufficient preparation for a heavy session in the weight room that will be filled with complicated athletic movements.

-In final, warming up and stretching are both vital disciplines for all heavy lifters.
-Everyone knows a warm muscle is more elastic and reacts better to movement than a cold one.
-And it’s only common sense to know supple muscles are less prone to injury than tight ones.
+Warming up and stretching are both vital disciplines for all heavy lifters.
+Everyone knows a warm muscle is more elastic and reacts better to movement than a cold one, and it’s only common sense to know supple muscles are less prone to injury than tight ones.